AhmedTharwat-AT/weather-app/README.md

 # Weather-app

-New simple weather project to practice new tools and languages like Typescript , i used openweathermap api or the weather data , The app provides access to the weather of any city and includes a day/night mode based on the timezone, as well as a 5-day forecast.
+New simple weather project to practice new tools and languages like Typescript , i used [openweathermap api](https://openweathermap.org/api) for the weather data , The app provides access to the weather of any city and includes a day/night mode based on the timezone, as well as a 5-day forecast.

 ## Screenshots